vuw-research-computing/raapoi-docs/docs/accessing_the_cluster.md

 * Recommended Clients:
   * [Git Bash](https://gitforwindows.org/) is a great option and is part of the Git for Windows project
   * [MobaXterm](https://mobaxterm.mobatek.net/) is a good option, especially if you require access to GUI applications such as MATLAB or xStata.
 This also has a built-in SFTP transfer window.

+### File Transfer with SFTP, SCP or rsync

+There are many file transfer clients available for Mac, Windows and Linux, including but not limited to Free/OpenSource Desktop tools such as Filezilla, Cyberduck, Dolphin and proprietary/licenced offerings such as WinSCP, ExpanDrive, etc

+One can also use built-in command-line tools on Linux, Mac and Windows (if running Git Bash or MobaXterm).
+The most common command-line utilities are _scp, sftp_ and _rsync_

+In all cases you will need to supply the hostname or IP address of the cluster, see above.
+You may also need to supply the port (22) and a path.
+The paths that you will most likely use are your home or your scratch space:
+_/nfs/home/username_ or _/nfs/scratch/username_

+### File transfer with cloud tools

+If you are using cloud storage such as AWS, DropBox, Cloudstor please look at the examples we have in [Connecting to Cloud Providers](https://vuw-research-computing.github.io/raapoi-docs/cloud_providers/)